By learning stone’s basic attributes, make an impressive decision on which stone is suitable for your next project.

 Characteristics to consider:

-Dark colored granites usually have a tendency to show oil stains.
+Dark-colored granites usually tend to show oil stains.

-As dark colors tend to absorb more heat, it is important that expansion joints are properly designed especially where the materials is to be used in an exposed location.
+As dark colors tend to absorb more heat, expansion joints must be properly designed especially where the materials is to be used in an exposed location.

-Poor extraction techniques (e.g. blasting) may introduce stress cracks into the granite, which will weaken the stone.
+Poor extraction techniques (e.g. blasting) may introduce stress cracks into the granite, weakening the stone.

 Performance evaluation criteria: